Our application and review process

 Conflicts of interest at both Committee and external reviews levels are managed very closely during our review process and any conflicted members of the Research Grants Committee (via institutional or individual conflict) are distanced from the review of those application(s) they are conflicted upon and leave the meeting during the discussion of these application(s).

-Applications are assessed on scientific merit, competitively in the light of comments from external reviewers and Research Grants Committee members.
+Applications are assessed on scientific merit, and importance to patients, competitively in the light of comments from scientific and lay external reviewers and Research Grants Committee and Lay Advisory Group (LAG) members.

-A funding recommendation will be generated by the Research Grants Committee following the completion of the review process.
+A funding recommendation will be generated following the completion of the review process.

 All funding decisions are final.
 We provide all applicants ‘ad verbum’ feedback from our review process regardless of outcome of the application.

-All Research Grants Committee funding recommendations are endorsed by the charity’s Board of Trustees before any awards are notified to applicants.
+All funding recommendations are endorsed by the charity’s Board of Trustees before any awards are notified to applicants.

-The outcome from each grant round will be publically available after each round has completed.
+The outcome from each grant round will be publicly available after each round has completed.